Configure your Play application by setting values for configuration keys in conf/application.conf file. See also:

 Default: false

 The text encoding that Play uses when communicating with the web browser and for the Web Service client.
-You do not normally need to set this, since Play defaults to using UTF-8
+You do not normally need to set this, since Play defaults to using UTF-8.
+For example:

 application.web_encoding=ISO-8859-1